 Once you’ve chosen which deal you want to move to, switching energy tariffs should take no more than 21 days, and your new supplier should do all the work on your behalf.
 Your final bill from your old supplier should arrive within six weeks.
 It’s the same meter and you won’t need any new pipes, nor will you lose your energy supply – the only difference will be the cost and who you pay.

 If you’re considering switching your energy provider, it’s worth doing plenty of research so you can be certain you’ve found the best possible deal to suit your needs.
 Comparison websites such as MoneySuperMarket, Uswitch and Compare the Market enable you to compare the latest energy tariffs, whether you’re looking for a fixed or variable deal.

 Why are so many energy providers stopping trading?

-Like so many other businesses, the pandemic has hit energy suppliers hard, particularly smaller providers.
+Like so many other businesses, the pandemic combined with soaring wholesale gas prices hit energy suppliers hard, particularly smaller providers.